sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 $ terraform plan
 $ terraform apply
 ```

-Note that this example may create resources which can cost money (AWS Elastic IP, for example).
+Note that:
-Run `terraform destroy` when you don't need these resources
+  - This example will create resources that cost money.
+Run `terraform destroy` when you don't need them anymore
+  - For more detailed configuration inspect both main module and example input variables
+  - All created resources will be created within the tags `product:sysdig-cloudvision`, within the resource-group `sysdig-cloudvision`

+---

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements